-Calcitonin and parathyroid hormone control the amount of calcium circulating in your blood.
 Too much calcium can make you feel sick and drowsy.
-Too little can cause nerve problems, such as pins and needles, and making muscles twitch and jerk.
+Too little can cause nerve problems, such as pins and needles, making muscles twitch and jerk.

 The parathyroid glands are left behind if you have your thyroid gland removed.
 But they can be affected by the operation and may take a while to get back to normal.

-Your doctor will check your calcium levels regularly and might calcium supplements if you need them.
+Your doctor will check your calcium levels regularly and might give you calcium supplements if needed.

 How common is thyroid cancer?